 SB 747, AKA the No Kings Act, was introduced by Senator Scott Wiener’s (D-San Francisco), and his co-author, Senator Lena Gonzalez (D-Long Beach).

-If passed by the assembly, SB 747 will be—according to Wiener and Gonzalez—the first legislation in the nation that will hold accountable ICE, the Border Patrol, and a list of other federal officers, for the shootings that resulted in the deaths of Pretti and Good.
+If passed by the assembly, SB 747 will be—according to Wiener and Gonzalez—the first legislation in the nation that will hold accountable ICE, the Border Patrol, and a list of other federal officers, for shootings such as those that resulted in the deaths of Pretti and Good.

-Specifically, the new bill aims to close a legal loophole that, at the moment, holds federal officers to a different standard for constitutional violations, than the legal standards that state and local law enforcement officers are asked to meet.
+To give residents this power, the bill aims to close a legal loophole that, at the moment, holds federal officers to a different standard for constitutional violations, than the legal standards that state and local law enforcement officers are asked to meet.

 Other states have reportedly begun to emulate the No Kings Act, but Tuesday’s vote makes the California Senate the first legislative body in the country to take the step of passing the groundbreaking legislation.